ethanpang5/user-monitoring/README.md

     - insert into datahunt_tracker:
         - data validation [ignore for now]
         - add datahunt id (quiz_task_uuid) as well as num_rows_processed
-- [high] ask Nick to create csv’s for the people in each task instead of xlsx going forward
 - [high] whitelist all the users in Covid_Source_Users.xlsx
     - at the end of the day we want to keep all of the users in this spreadsheet and associate their uiid’s with their nicknames
     - end up having a table containing nickname, uuid, and ucs score, in descending order